fommil/fpmortals/manuscript/wip.md

 where `Validate` is from the refined library and is required by `refineV`.

-That said, we probably want to provide a custom instance of `Default[String Refined NonEmpty]` that succeeds if it is something we need.

 A> The `refined-scalaz` extension to `refined` provides support for automatically A> deriving all typeclasses for refined types with the following import A>